-Prerequisite: ES 181C or equivalent with a grade of "C" or better or "Pass" or possession of equivalent proficiency (6th kyu ranking in Shotokan Karate from ASKA, JKA, AJKA)
+Prerequisite: ES 181C or equivalent with a grade of "C" or better or "Pass" or possession of equivalent proficiency (6th kyu ranking in Shotokan Karate from ASKA, JKÁ, AJKÁ)

 Introduction and practice in the advanced skills and philosophy of Shotokan Karate.
-This course will introduce the advanced level blocks and strikes, fourmove combinations, one-step sparring without a count for five techniques, and kata Heian Yondan.
+Introduces advanced level blocks and strikes, four-move combinations, one-step sparring without a count for five techniques, and kata Heian Yondan.